This post may contain affiliate links. Read my full disclosure policy.

 - Preheat oven to 375 F and Boil 3 ½ cups of water

-- Toast steel cut oats in a 10-inch cast-iron skillet over medium heat stirring constantly.
-After 3 minutes add spices, and continue toasting for 2 minutes.
+- Toast steel-cut oats in a 10-inch cast-iron skillet over medium heat, stirring constantly.
+After 3 minutes add all the spices, and continue toasting for 1 minutes.
 Turn heat off.

 - If baking in a casserole dish, transfer now, or bake it in the skillet.
-Add sesame, flax and pumpkin seeds and salt and give a good stir.
+Add sesame, flax and pumpkin seeds salt, and vanilla and give a good stir.

 - Bake for 40 minutes.
 At this point, brush the apples with a little more maple syrup ( or use butter) and broil for just a minute to deepen the caramelization until it’s perfectly golden.